 Maintain head on all entrances in the range of 1’–2’ (1.5’ optimum).
 When unable to achieve head criteria, refer to section 3.2.

-Open floating orifice gates 1, 2, 18 and 19, and operate three fish pumps to maintain fishway criteria.
+Open floating orifice gates 1, 2, 18 and 19, and operate fish pumps to maintain fishway criteria.
+The system can be maintained using two fish pumps and leaving the 3rd as a backup.
 The entrance gate should be submerged 8’ deep or greater to be in criteria.

 Maximum head on attraction water intakes and trashracks at all ladder exits is 0.5’, with a maximum head on all picket leads of 0.3'.
 Remove significant debris build up.

 Measure fishway channel water velocities at least three times per week (daily preferred) during adult fish passage season as part of the fishway inspection program.
-Floats will be timed through all fishway channels that are supplemented by auxiliary water and results reported in the project weekly fishway status report.
+Velocities will be measured through all fishway channels that are supplemented by auxiliary water and results reported in the project weekly fishway status report.
 Maintain water velocity in the range of 1.5–4.0 feet per second (fps), 2 fps optimum, in all channels and the lower ends of fish ladders that are below the tailwater.

 North Fishway.
 Maintain netting and padding for the North fishway to address the adult salmonid jumping problem.
 All holes in the netting large enough to catch or allow escapement of an adult salmonid must be closed.
+Provide adult attraction flow from August 15 through November 30 by spilling from Bay 2 open one stop (1.5 kcfs) during daylight hours defined in Table JDA-5.

 South Fishway.
-Operate entrance weir SE-1.
-Provide adult attraction flow from August 15 through November 30 by spilling from Bay 2 open one stop (1.5 kcfs) during daylight hours defined in Table JDA-5.
+Operate entrance weirs SE-1, NE-1, and NE-2 to maintain proper depths (>8’) and entrance differentials (>1’-2’).

 Powerhouse.
 Operate entrances NE-1 and NE-2.
 Operate four powerhouse floating orifices, 1, 2, 18, and 19, and open associated auxiliary water diffusers (see also section 2.4.2.5).
 From 0400–2000 hours, operate Unit 1 near 100 MW (±10) to provide best entrance conditions.
 If additional load is required by BPA, Unit 1 may be operated above 100 MW, but it should be the last unit brought up to full load when demand increases and the first unit to reduce when demand decreases (see Appendix C - Load Shaping Guidelines).